Grill shell - also called Radiator Shell

 Tony, Phaeton # 1452, in Northern California, is well under way to having a new, custom made shell for his Phaeton.
 While not the easiest project, or the cheapest, it could well end up as the ideal solution to a permanent fix for the original plastic shells that have been unable to withstand the long life they have served.
-Tony (the owner in the next item below) abandoned the chrome plating option in favor of Stainless Steel, and has had a mold made by a fabricator.
+Tony (the owner in the next item below) abandoned the chrome plating option in favor of Stainless Steel, and has had custom rolling dies made by a fabricator.
 He also has bought a sheet of stainless for the fabricator - one with enough material to cast THREE grill shells.

 This shell (as I understand it) will have two parts that will be welded together and smoothed and buffed to look like one piece.

 Tony is willing to share this project at its cost (in

 the area of $1200 per shell) which not only is non-profit, but considers

 that the hard work

 If you want to discuss Tony's shell, or are